Jun 27, 2017, 11:13:09 AM CDT May 31, 2024, 11:51:09 AM CDT

 Many developmental delays can be overcome with appropriate intervention.
 For instance, speech therapy can help your child's language development or articulation skills, and physical therapy can help a child who is struggling with balance and coordination.

-Other developmental delays may be long-term, especially if caused by intellectual disabilities or genetic conditions such as Down syndrome or autism.
-Early intervention can still be extremely beneficial for children with these conditions, helping them reach their full potential.
+Other developmental disabilities are long-term, such as an intellectual disability or autism spectrum disorder.
+However, early intervention can still be extremely beneficial for children with these conditions, helping them reach their full potential.

 Learn more